Steele’s Passion — Books

 Early on, I decided to “follow the flag” of authors by preferring to collect the American first editions for American authors, Canadian first editions for Canadian authors and English first editions for U.K. authors.
 I also decided not to collect advance reading copies (“ARC’s”) of books, especially as they typically contain printing errors, and to avoid any books with remainder marks, stamps and the signature or writings of prior owners.

 One of the challenges of collecting books is to discover authors before they become well-known and the value of their earlier books escalates.
 I am constantly reading reviews of new and forthcoming books from a wide range of sources in an attempt to identify new authors whose books I will likely enjoy.
-The Internet has dramatically increased the number of such sources and enabled bookstores, such as The Poisoned Pen, The Mysterious Bookshop and Sleuth of Baker Street, to do a great job of informing customers about new books through their newsletters, available online.
+The Internet has dramatically increased the number of such sources and enabled bookstores, such as The Poisoned Pen and The Mysterious Bookshop, to do a great job of informing customers about new books through their newsletters and online postings.

-Almost every weekend, I peruse a number of Web sites containing book information, including EuroCrimes.co.uk, Barry Forshaw’s Crime Time Web site at CrimeTime.co.uk/mag/ and Mike Stotter's ShotsMag.co.uk where I especially enjoy Mike Ripley’s monthly column Getting Away With Murder.
-Out of all the countless blogs devoted to books and mystery fiction, I find Karen Meek’s at eurocrime.blogspot.com, Jeff Pierce’s The Rap Sheet at TheRapSheet.blogspot.com and Lucinda Surber and Stan Ulrich’s StopYoureKillingMe.com to be the best.
+Almost every weekend, I peruse a number of websites containing book information, including EuroCrimes.co.uk, Barry Forshaw’s Crime Time website at CrimeTime.co.uk/mag/ and Mike Stotter's ShotsMag.co.uk where I especially enjoy Mike Ripley’s monthly column Getting Away With Murder.
+Out of all the countless blogs devoted to books and mystery fiction, I find www.crimereads.com (sponsored by a diverse group of partners from across the mystery fiction community), Jeff Pierce’s The Rap Sheet at TheRapSheet.blogspot.com and Jeff Popple’s at murdermayhemandlongdogs.com to be the best.

 Every summer I take about 35 books with me to the Greek island of Skiathos for a three-month holiday with my wife and family.
 Many of these books are translated mysteries by new authors I haven’t read before.
 Recently, a number of enterprising publishers have greatly enriched the pleasure of English language readers by making translations available of the best non-English mystery authors from many other parts of the world.